daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /ADDING_SERVICES.md

 ### What is that output?

 The mountpoint path /var/lib/docker/volumes/myapp_db_data/data is the location where the data associated with the Docker volume myapp_db_data is stored on the host machine.
 When you use a Docker volume to persist data, it is stored in this location, allowing it to be accessed and reused by containers even after they are restarted or recreated.

+# Why volumes?
+> “A mounted local volume represents some filesystem that’s shared between your local machine and the container.
+Files in the mounted volume are synced both ways between your local filesystem and the container.”

+- We are also setting a volume for our gems cache, so now theres no need to reinstall all gems when rebuilding our image as it will use the volume.